Peer review process

 Reviewer #3 (Public review):

-In the study, the authors performed longitudinal 1P calcium imaging of mouse mPFC across 8 weeks during learning of an olfactory-guided task, including habituation, training, and sleep periods.
+In the study the authors performed longitudinal 1P calcium imaging of mouse mPFC across 8 weeks during learning of an olfactory-guided task, including habituation, training, and sleep periods.
+The authors' goal was to determine how the mPFC representation of the task changed and what aspects of activity emerged between the learning and the learned conditions of the task.
 The task had 3 arms.
 Odor was sampled at the end of the middle arm (named the "Sample" period).
 The animal then needed to run to one of the two other arms (R or L) based on the odor.
 The whole period until they reached the end of one of the choice arms was the "Outward" period.
 The time at the reward end was the "Reward" period.
-They noted several changes from the learning condition to the learned condition (there are some questions for the authors interspersed):
+They noted several changes from the learning condition to the learned condition:

 (1) They classified cells in a few ways.
-First, each cell was classified as SI (spatially informative) if it had significantly more spatial information than shuffled activity, and ~50% of cells ended up being SI cells.
-Then, among the SI cells, they classified a cell as a TC (task cell) if it had statistically similar activity maps for R versus L arms, and a GC (goal arm cell) otherwise.
-Note that there are 4 kinds of these cells: outer arm TCs and GCs, and middle arm TCs and GCs (with middle arm GCs essentially being like "splitter cells" since they are not similarly active in the middle arm for R versus L trials).
+First each cell was classified as SI (spatially informative) if it had significantly more spatial information than shuffled activity, and ~50% of cells ended up being SI cells.
+Then among the SI cells they classified a cell as a TC (task cell) if it had statistically similar activity maps for R versus L arms, and a GC (goal arm cell) otherwise.
+Note that there are 4 kinds of these cells: outer arm TCs and GCs and middle arm TCs and GCs (with middle arm GCs essentially being like "splitter cells" since they are not similarly active in the middle arm for R versus L trials).
 There was an increase in TCs from the learning to the learned condition sessions.
+They also note the sources of these TCs (some came from GCs, others from non-SI cells).

 (3) As an alternative to analyzing individual cells and sequences of individual cells, they then look for trajectory replay using Bayesian population decoding of location during bursts.
 They analyze TS bursts, GS bursts, and non-SI bursts.
-They say "we found correlations of decoded position with time bin (within a 500 ms burst) strongly exceeding chance level only during outward and reward phase, for both GSs and TSs (Fig 4H)."
-Figure 4H shows distributions indicating statistically significant bias in the forward direction (using correlations of decoded location versus time bin across 10 bins of 50 ms each within each 500-ms burst).
-They find that the Outward trajectories appear to reflect the actual trajectory during running itself, so they are likely not replay.
+They say "we found correlations of decoded position with time bin (within a 500 ms burst) strongly exceeding chance level only during outward and reward phase, for both GSs and TSs (Fig 5H)."
+Fig5H shows distributions indicating statistically significant bias in the forward direction (using correlations of decoded location versus time bin across 10 bins of 50 ms each within each 500ms burst).
+They find that the Outward trajectories appear to reflect the actual trajectory during running itself, so are likely not replay.
 But the sequences at the Reward are replay as they do not reflect the current location.
-Furthermore, replay at the Reward is in the forward direction (unlike the reverse replay at Reward seen in the hippocampus), and this replay is only seen in the learned and not the learning condition.
+Furthermore, replay at the Reward is in the forward direction (unlike the reverse replay at Reward seen in the hippocampus) and this replay is only seen in the learned and not the learning condition.
 At the same time, they find that replay is not seen during odor Sampling, from which they conclude there is no evidence of replay used for planning.
-Instead, they say the replay at the Reward could possibly be for evaluation during the Reward phase, though this would only be for the learned condition.
-They conclude "Together with our finding of strong changes in sequence expression after learning (Figure 3E) these findings suggest that a representation of task develops during learning, however, it does not reflect previous network structure."
-I am not sure what is meant here by the second part of this sentence (after "however ...").
-Is it the idea that the replay represents network structure, and the lack of Reward replay in the learning condition means that the network structure must have been changed to get to the learned condition?
-Please clarify.
+Instead they say the replay at the Reward could possibly be for evaluation during the Reward phase, though this would only be for the learned condition.
+They conclude "Together with our finding of strong changes in sequence expression after learning (Fig 4E) these findings suggest that a representation of task develops during learning".

-This study provides valuable new information about the evolution of mPFC activity during the learning of an odor-based 2AFC T-maze-like task.
-They show convincing evidence of changes in single-cell tuning, population sequences, and replay events.
-They also find novel forward replay at the Reward, and find that this is present only after the animal has learned the task.
-In the discussion, the authors note "To our knowledge, this study identified for the first time fast recurring neural sequence activity from 1-p calcium data, based on correlation analysis."
+This study provides valuable new information about the evolution of mPFC activity during the learning of a odor-based 2AFC T-maze-like task.
+They show convincing evidence of changes in single cell tuning, population sequences, and replay events.
+They also find novel forward replay at the Reward, and find that this is present only after the animal learned the task.
+In the discussion the authors note "the present study, to our knowledge, identified for the first time fast recurring neural sequence activity from 1-p calcium data, based on correlation analysis".
+Overall, they find a substantial amount of change among the features they analyzed and according to their methods, though they note a small amount of activity was preserved through learning.

-(2) The threshold for extracting burst events (0.5 standard deviations, presumably above the mean, but the authors should verify this) seems lower than what one usually sees as a threshold for population burst detection.
-What fraction of all data is covered by 500 ms periods around each such burst?
+One comment is that the threshold for extracting burst events (0.5 standard deviations, presumably above the mean) seems lower than what one usually sees as a threshold for population burst detection, and the authors show (in Supplementary Fig 1) that this means bursts cover ~20-40% of the data.
 However, it is potentially a strength of this work that their results are found by using this more permissive threshold.